MicrosoftDocs/terminal/TerminalDocs/customize-settings/actions.md

 ### Experimental scroll to mark ([Preview](https://aka.ms/terminal-preview))

 Scrolls to the scroll mark in the given direction.
+This is an experimental feature, and its continued existence is not guaranteed.

 **Command name:** `scrollToMark`